nuxt/framework/docs/content/3.api/1.composables/use-lazy-async-data.md

----
-title: "useLazyAsyncData"
----

 # `useLazyAsyncData`

+`useLazyAsyncData` provides a wrapper around `useAsyncData` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.

 ## Description

 By default, [useAsyncData](/api/composables/use-async-data) blocks navigation until its async handler is resolved.

-`useLazyAsyncData` provides a wrapper around `useAsyncData` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.

 > `useLazyAsyncData` has the same signature as `useAsyncData`.